About The Institute

 I have tried to stay “ahead of the curve” when dealing with all aspects of women’s health for over 4 decades, and I am continuing to feel passionate about caring for both men and women with these difficult pain issues in the pelvic region.

-Since opening my private practice for pelvic and sexual pain disorders in 2006, I have now seen over 1300 women and a growing number of men from over 25 different states, as far away as Hawaii and Florida, and individuals now from at least 7 different countries.
+Since opening my private practice for pelvic and sexual pain disorders in 2006, I have now seen over 1500 women and a growing number of men from over 35 different states, as far away as Hawaii and Florida, Sweden and Brazil.
 The fact that so many come from so far and wide is extremely frustrating for me, because we hear the same theme over and over – and that is - how difficult it has been for them to find health care providers who either know how to diagnose them, take appropriate time to listen to them, or even explain to them some rationale for their complex of symptoms.

 It is certainly not as though most of these patients have not tried everything they know to get the help they need.
 More and more, following inadequate or ineffective care by their local providers (urologists, gynecologists, GI docs, and even pain management centers), people are searching the web and finding a small handful of neurosurgeons, plastic surgeons, radiologists, uro-gynecologists and others who promise great success with surgical procedures, invasive diagnostic and other therapeutic procedures that are both extremely costly, often do not work, and for which patients tell us - they were so desperate, that they have flown across the country, or even out of country, to receive these services.